vietj/childprocess-vertx-ext/src/main/docs/index.md

 ## Spawning child processes

-You can spawn child processes with the {@link com.julienviet.childprocess.Process#spawn} method:
+You can spawn child processes with the {@link com.julienviet.childprocess.Process#create} and  {@link com.julienviet.childprocess.ProcessBuilder#start} methods:

 ```$lang
 {@link examples.Examples#ex01}
 ```

+the future returned by `start` completes when the process has started or failed

 you can give arguments to child processes